bfrangi/advanced-quantum-mechanics-notes/README.md

 2. Open the `main.pdf` file.

-3. Contribute.
-If you find any errors or have additional insights, feel free to contribute by creating a pull request.

 ## Contributing

 Contributions are welcome!
 If you find any errors, have additional insights, or want to add notes on topics not covered, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.